Routes into teaching

 Not all ITT providers will offer all routes, so researching your providers is key.

-- Non-salaried route: This is where you would be supernumerary to the timetable and would gradually take on teaching experience as your confidence grows, under the direction and support of an experience teacher.
-Typically, on this route have two placement schools.
-One from September to December and one from January to June.
+• Fee-paying postgraduate routes: this is where you would be supernumerary to the timetable and would gradually take on teaching experience as your confidence grows, under the direction and support of an experienced teacher.
+Typically, on this route you would have two placement schools, one from September to December and one from January to June.

-- Salaried route: This is where a school directly employs you to teach from day one some classes and a small timetable and then you do your ITT course learning around this teaching commitment.
+• Employment based route: this is where a school directly employs you to teach some classes from day one on a part timetable and then you do your ITT course learning around this teaching commitment.
 You will receive a salary as an unqualified teacher while you train.
 Typically, on this route you spend most of your training at your employing school with a six-week placement in a contrasting school.

-- Part time routes: Some providers offer a part-time training route in some courses and typically this spreads the one-year training over two years, allowing you to spend less time in school per week.
+• Part time/flexible routes: some providers offer a part-time training route in some courses.
+Typically this spreads the one-year training over two years, allowing you to spend less time in school per week.

-- Teaching Apprenticeship Route: A teacher apprenticeship is a nationally recognised, work-based route into teaching.
+• Teaching Apprenticeship route: A teaching apprenticeship is a nationally recognised, work-based route into teaching.
 It offers participants a postgraduate-level qualification without having to pay tuition fees, and the ability to earn while they learn.

 Postgraduate Certificate in Education (PGCE)

 A popular postgraduate academic qualification leading to QTS, the PGCE is a one-year course focused on developing your teaching skills and underpinning your knowledge.
-Available for primary and secondary, this complements the in-school experience that leads to Qualified Teacher Status (QTS).
+Available for primary and secondary, this complements the in-school experience that leads to Qualified Teacher Status and is a separate academic award, often integrated into the course.

 Undergraduate teaching degree